 #

-The UFC Partnership
+The Fight.ID Partnership with UFC

 #

-Public announcement and endorsement
+Public announcement and collaboration

-The UFC and Fight.ID have publicly announced a multi-year collaboration aimed at uniting MMA fans with Web3 experiences built around identity, loyalty, and ownership.
-The announcement outlines a roadmap that includes a loyalty layer anchored in Fight.ID, the Prize$Fight bonus program for fighters, and the FightGear premium apparel line aligned with the FIGHT ecosystem.
-It also includes an explicit statement of support from Grant Norris-Jones, Executive Vice President and Head of Global Partnerships at TKO, affirming the UFC's commitment to backing the Fight.ID ecosystem over the coming years.
-This public validation provides clarity to partners, athletes, and fans that Fight is being developed in concert with the UFC's long-term fan engagement strategy.
+It includes an explicit statement of support from Grant Norris-Jones, Executive Vice President and Head of Global Partnerships at TKO, affirming the UFC's commitment to backing the Fight.ID ecosystem over the coming years.
+This public validation provides clarity to partners, athletes, and fans that Fight.ID is being developed in concert with the UFC's long-term fan engagement strategy.

 #